 There’s nothing that feels more summer-y than a great day at the beach.
-As much of life as we know it returns to “normal,” a great beach day trip may be at the top of your list this summer.
+A beach day trip may be at the top of your list this summer.
 If the sun, sand and surf are calling your name, we’ve gathered a great list of beaches within a 2-hour drive from the Philly suburbs.

 Each New Jersey shore town has its own personality and fans.
 Where you tend to go is probably where you vacationed as a kid with family or friends, but day trips are a fun way to try a new spot, too.